xplosionmind/ournet/ournet/tr/invite.md

 Even though preparing every activity requires quite some time and a bit of expenses, I usually host the worshop **for free**.
-Still, it would be immensely meaningful for me if his work could be valued with some sort of retribution, especially if the hosting entity is a for-profit.
+Still, it would be immensely meaningful for me if my work could be valued with some sort of retribution, especially if the hosting entity is a for-profit.

 Detaylar e-posta aracılığıyla görüşülecek ve durum bazında değerlendirilecektir.